 I love researching and writing and have a book of poetry that I don't quite have the nerve to send to any publishers, plus a novel.
 My thrill is writing genealogy and history books and my book on New Netherland Settlers: Willem Pieterse Van Slyke aka Neef- A genealogy to five generations of the descendants of Willem Pieterse Van Slyke who settled in New Netherland (New York) in 1660 by Lorine McGinnis Schulze has been published and was reviewed favourably in the New York Genealogical & Biographical Record in July 2005

-My current projects are a series of books on New Netherland Settlers, and two books on the Peer and Vollick (Follick) Families of New York, New Jersey and Ontario Canada.
+My current projects are a series of books on New Netherland Settlers.
+I have completed books on the Peer and Vollick (Follick) Families of New York, New Jersey and Ontario Canada.

 The list of my published Genealogy Articles & Books is found on my Genealogy Publications page